UP-RS-ESP/vacon.github.io/_posts/2020-10-24-Android-on-Ubuntu.md

 We are especially interested in a setup that also works with the online teaching environment [BBB (Big Blue Button)](https://bigbluebutton.org/).
 There are different commercial options available for iOS and Windows - but I am working on Ubuntu.
 In the past weeks, I have been searching for an easy and straight forward way to link an Ubuntu Desktop system with a touch-sensitive iPad or Samsung Galaxy - mostly for teaching purposes and as a white-board replacement.

 **Note that the iPad and Galaxy Note Series will not replace a professional graphics and drawing tablet.
-There are a low-cost solution, because most of us own a tablet.**
+This is a low-cost solution, because most of us own a tablet.**

 I found and looked at the following two options: